bibimoni/Online-judge/src/Services/contest/implementation.md

 2. After each snapshot update, contest service publishes an `update_event` on Redis PubSub.
 - Channel: `contest:scoreboard:{contestID}`
 - Payload: `{contest_id, version, generated_at}` then the client fetches via HTTP.
 (Why?
 Full snapshot can be big, delta update is complex for client to handle)

+### Rating
+The actual rating will be stored in the user(or `auth`) service.
+Not in the `contest` service.
+The `contest` service will store the rating changes per contest.

+### Rejudge
+Rejudge is an async operation that re-runs judging for an existing set of submissions and updates:
+- `ContestSubmission`
+- Live scoreboard (recompute)
+- Final scoreboard + rating

+Because it's async, the rejudge request will create a `RejudgeJob` and return a rejudge_job_id

 ## Implementation note
 ### `ingest_submission` usecase